Fade2D Documentation pages v2.16.8

 void GEOM_FADE2D::Fade_2D::refineAdvanced ( MeshGenParams pParameters)

 This method calls an advanced Delaunay mesh generator and grid mesher.
-The parameters are encapsulated in the MeshGenParams class.
-This class provides default parameters that can be used as is.
-Alternatively client code can derive from MeshGenParams and overwrite the methods and parameters to gain full control over the mesh generation process.
+The parameters are encapsulated in the MeshGenParams class, which provides default parameters that can be used as is.
+Alternatively, client code can derive from MeshGenParams and override the methods and parameters to gain full control over the mesh generation process.

 Control over the local mesh density in a Delaunay Mesh